frequently asked questions

 Yes, once again as long as it is not sold.

-No, it is not legal to take medical marijuana, marijuana plants or marijuana cuttings across state lines, even those bordering states with medical marijuana laws.
-This is considered inter-state or inter-national drug trafficking and can be punishable by the law.
+No, it is not legal to take any marijuana products, marijuana plants or marijuana cuttings across state and international lines.
+This is considered inter-state or inter-national drug trafficking and are punishable by the law.

-No, unfortunately the medical marijuana card does not protect you from any type of drug screening, such as work place drug testing, government drug testing, or being tested by your primary care physician.
+No, unfortunately the medical marijuana card does not protect you from any type of drug screening, such as work place drug testing, government drug testing, or being tested by your primary care physician, but it may help.